venezia-antonio/DifferentialDriveRobot_ROS/README.md

     d -> turn right
 or

+    $ roslaunch ddr IO_Linearization_service.launch
-    $ roslaunch ddr IO_Linearization.launch
+    $ roslaunch ddr IO_Linearization_thottler.launch

-to assign a desired trajectory to the robot following the I/O Linearization controller based.
+to assign a desired trajectory to the robot following the I/O Linearization controller based, using a service from gazebo GetModelState or a subscriber to the topic
+    /gazebo/model_states
+with a throttler node to slow down the publishing rate.